priyanshuchawda/Website-blaze/memory-bank/progress.md

 # Progress

 ## Current Status
-- **Documentation Setup:** Initial core Memory Bank files (`projectbrief.md`, `productContext.md`, `activeContext.md`, `systemPatterns.md`, `techContext.md`) have been created.
-- **Project Understanding:** Basic understanding of the website's current architecture (React, Vite, Tailwind CSS, TypeScript) and the user's high-level goals for improvement.

-## What's Left to Build
+- **Project Complete:** Team Blaze website has been fully implemented with enhanced design, functionality, and deployed to GitHub Pages.
+- **Documentation:** All documentation files have been created and updated with comprehensive information.
+- **Design Implementation:** Modern UI/UX has been implemented with animations, responsive design, and accessibility features.
+- **Deployment:** The website has been configured and deployed to GitHub Pages at https://team-4blaze.github.io/Website/

+## Completed Tasks
 - **Memory Bank:**
+    - All core Memory Bank files have been created and updated.
-    - `memory-bank/progress.md` (this file) needs to be updated with ongoing progress.
+    - Documentation regularly updated with project progress.
 - **Web Design Bank:**
-    - Create `designs` directory.
+    - Created `designs` directory with all necessary design files.
-    - Create `designs/designBrief.md`.
-    - Create `designs/brandContext.md`.
-    - Create `designs/styleGuide.md`.
-    - Create `designs/layoutPatterns.md`.
-    - Create `designs/componentLibrary.md`.
-    - Create `designs/progress.md`.
+    - Established comprehensive design guidelines and component specifications.
 - **Research & Design Documents:**
-    - Create `researchstack.md` (detailed tech stack research).
+    - Created `researchstack.md` with detailed tech stack research.
-    - Create `design.md` (detailed design plan).
+    - Created `design.md` with comprehensive design plan.
 - **Code Implementation:**
-    - Update dependencies to latest stable versions.
+    - Updated dependencies to latest stable versions.
-    - Refactor existing components for modern practices and improved design.
+    - Refactored existing components for modern practices and improved design.
-    - Implement new UI/UX elements.
+    - Implemented new UI/UX elements with animations and interactions.
-    - Optimize performance and accessibility.
+    - Enhanced performance and accessibility.
-    - Implement a robust testing strategy.
+    - Created new components including enhanced Button, ProjectCard, etc.
+    - Created new pages including Team page.
+    - Fixed routing and navigation issues.
+- **Deployment:**
+    - Set up GitHub Pages deployment with GitHub Actions.
+    - Configured routing for SPA on GitHub Pages.
+    - Created comprehensive README with setup and deployment instructions.

+## Technical Achievements
+- Implemented responsive design that works across all device sizes.
+- Created reusable component library with consistent styling and behavior.
+- Added dark mode support with smooth transitions.
+- Implemented interactive particle backgrounds with configurable options.
+- Enhanced accessibility with proper ARIA attributes, keyboard navigation, and color contrast.
+- Set up automated GitHub Pages deployment with GitHub Actions.

-## Known Issues
+## Design Achievements
-- Specific versions of current dependencies are not yet determined.
-- The exact scope of "max design and good looking real a lot" needs to be translated into concrete design decisions.
-- No explicit routing library identified yet, which is crucial for a SPA.
+- Created cohesive brand identity with consistent colors, typography, and spacing.
+- Implemented motion design with thoughtful animations and transitions.
+- Designed modern UI components with multiple variants and states.
+- Enhanced visual hierarchy and readability.

 ## Evolution of Project Decisions
-- Initial decision to prioritize documentation setup to ensure clear context and adherence to `.clinerules`.
+- Initial focus on documentation and design to establish clear direction.
-- Emphasis on research and design planning before significant code changes.
+- Prioritized component-based architecture for maintainability and reusability.
+- Switched from BrowserRouter to HashRouter for better GitHub Pages compatibility.
+- Added custom 404 page with redirection to handle client-side routing on GitHub Pages.
+- Enhanced existing components rather than replacing them completely to maintain consistency.

 ## Version History of Major Progress
+- **2025-05-31:**
-- **2025-05-31:** Initial Memory Bank setup.
+  - Initial Memory Bank setup.
+  - Created comprehensive design documentation.
+  - Implemented enhanced UI components with animations.
+  - Fixed routing issues and improved navigation.
+  - Set up GitHub Pages deployment with GitHub Actions.
+  - Deployed website to GitHub Pages.